This post includes affiliate links.

 I crocheted all 4 swatches by having a beginning chain of 13 plus 1 for single crochet and half double crochet, plus 2 for double crochet and plus 3 for treble crochet.
 Then I ignored the additional chains after the 13 chains and started crocheted the stitches – one swatch per basic crochet stitch – until I had swatches that were 4 x 4 inches in size.
 I also did not use turning chains, but rather pulled the last loop a bit longer to start the next row (to prevent added yarn for turning chains and make the swatches comparable).

-I, then, tried to weight all the swatches, but because my scale did not have any decimal digits I was not able to see the difference between the weight of the swatches.
+I, then, tried to weigh all the swatches, but because my scale did not have any decimal digits I was not able to see the difference between the weight of the swatches.
 So I had to frog them all and add a colored stitch marker to them to determine which frogged pile was for which basic crochet stitch.

 As you can see, I determined that pink is for single crochet, red for half double crochet, blue for double crochet and purple for treble crochet.